-The PALM model system (Raasch and Schröter, 2001; Maronga et al., 2015, 2020) is based on the non-hydrostatic, filtered, Navier-Stokes-equations in the Boussinesq-approximated or anelastic form.
+The PALM model system (Raasch and Schröter, 2001; Maronga et al., 2015, 2020) is based on the non-hydrostatic, filtered, Navier-Stokes equations in a Boussinesqapproximated or anelastic form.
 It solves the prognostic equations for the conservation of momentum, mass, energy, and moisture on a staggered Cartesian Arakawa-C grid.
-Subgrid-scale turbulence is parameterized using a 1.5-order closure after Deardorff (1980) in the formulation of Saiki et al. (2000).
-In its standard configuration PALM has thus seven prognostic quantities: the velocity components u_i (where $u_1 = u, u_2 = v, u_3 = w$), the potential temperature θ , specific humidity q_v , a passive scalar s, and the subgrid-scale (SGS) turbulent kinetic energy e.
-By default, discretization in time and space is achieved using a third-order Runge-Kutta scheme after Williamson (1980) and a fifth-order advection scheme after Wicker and Skamarock (2002).
+Subgrid-scale turbulence is parameterized using a 1.5-order closure following Deardorff (1980) in the formulation of Saiki et al. (2000).
+In its standard configuration, PALM thus has seven prognostic quantities: the velocity components u_i (where $u_1 = u, u_2 = v, u_3 = w$), the potential temperature θ , specific humidity $q{\rm v}$, a passive scalar s, and the subgrid-scale (SGS) turbulent kinetic energy e.
+By default, discretization in time and space is achieved using a third-order Runge-Kutta scheme following Williamson (1980) and a fifth-order advection scheme following Wicker and Skamarock (2002).
 The horizontal grid spacing is always equidistant, whereas it is possible to use variable grid spacing in the vertical direction.
-Often, the vertical grid spacing is set equidistant within the boundary layer, and stretching is applied above the boundary layer to save computational time in the non-turbulent free atmosphere.
+Often, the vertical grid spacing is set equidistant within the boundary layer, and stretching is applied above the boundary layer to save computational time in the nonturbulent free atmosphere.
 At the lateral boundaries cyclic conditions or more advanced in- and outflow conditions can be employed.

 Both the Boussinesq and the anelastic approximation require incompressibility of the flow.
-To provide this feature a predictor-corrector method is used where an equation is solved for the modified perturbation pressure after every Runge-Kutta sub-time step (e.g. Patrinos and Kistler, 1977).
+To provide this feature a predictor-corrector method is used where an equation is solved for the modified perturbation pressure after every Runge-Kutta sub-time step (e.g., Patrinos and Kistler, 1977).
 The method involves the calculation of a preliminary prognostic velocity.
 Divergences in the flow field are then attributed solely to the pressure term, leading to a Poisson equation for the perturbation pressure.
-In case of cyclic lateral boundaries, the Poisson equation is solved by using a direct fast Fourier transform (FFT) method.
-However, in case of non-cyclic boundary conditions, an iterative multigrid scheme is used (e.g. Hackbusch, 1985).

-Parallelization of PALM is achieved by using the Message Passing Interface (MPI, e.g. Gropp et al., 1999) and a twodimensional (horizontal) domain decomposition.
+In the case of cyclic lateral boundaries, the Poisson equation is solved by using a direct fast Fourier transform (FFT) method.
+However, in the case of non-cyclic boundary conditions, an iterative multigrid scheme is used (e.g., Hackbusch, 1985).
+Parallelization of PALM is achieved by using the message passing interface (MPI, e.g., Gropp et al., 1999) and a twodimensional (horizontal) domain decomposition.

 PALM offers several embedded models to simulate physical processes within the urban environment.
-Namely, without intention to provide an exhaustive list, this embraces a land-surface (Gehrke et al., 2020) and a building surface model (Resler et al., 2017) to consider the surface-atmosphere exchange of heat and moisture; a radiative-transfer model (Krč et al., 2020) to include complex three-dimensional mutual radiative interactions between surfaces and plants; an indoor and building-energy demand model; an aerosol (Kurppa et al., 2019) and an air-chemistry model (Khan et al., 2020); as well as an embedded Lagrangian particle model for dispersion.
+Namely, without the intention of providing an exhaustive list, this embraces a land surface (Gehrke et al., 2020) and a building surface model (Resler et al., 2017) to consider the surfaceatmosphere exchange of heat and moisture, a radiativetransfer model (Krč et al., 2020) to include complex threedimensional mutual radiative interactions between surfaces and plants, an indoor and building energy demand model, an aerosol (Kurppa et al., 2019) and an air chemistry model (Khan et al., 2020), and an embedded Lagrangian particle model for dispersion.
 For a complete overview we refer to Maronga et al. (2020).